CodedIsTaken/RedWeb-Browser/README.md

 If You're Distribution Isn't These Or A Dervative Of These, Some Research Might Be Needed In Order To Install These Dependiences For Your Distribution.

-To Run This Run This Application Download The .py File And Run It In A Python Debugger Such As Visual Studio Code's Python Debugger Or Another Debugger
+To Run This Application Download The .py File And Open It In A Python Debugger Such As Visual Studio Code's Python Debugger Or Another Debugger.